Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 VISIT UPPER GEYSER BASIN: CASTLE GEYSER TO MORNING GLORY

 The area between Castle Geyser and Morning Glory presents some of the most famous and stunning hydrothermal features in the world.
-Yet its rather distant location is to blame for a small number of Yellowstone’s guests that venture to this remote section of the Upper Geyser Basin.
-Here are some of the favorite geysers and springs in the area.
-The list, however, is not even close to being complete.
+Yet its rather distant location is to blame for a smaller number of visitors.
+Here are some of the favorite geysers and springs you can find in this section of the Upper Geyser Basin.

 Sawmill Geyser Complex